ismail-yilmaz/Bobcat/README.md

 ## [Videos](#Videos)

 A short video demonstrating the **headless** build of Bobcat, running on SDL2-GL backend.
-This build **does not require an external gui toolkit** to run, making it ideal for servers and hobby boards.
+This build **does not require a desktop** to run, making it ideal for servers and hobby boards.
 It has its own "virtual gui".
 So you'll get all the bells and whistles of the desktop version!